Cub Scout Pack 301 - Alexandria, VA

 Rules and Reminders

 • Alcoholic beverages are prohibited by state law in all regional parks.
-BSA does not permit alcohol at encampments or activities on property owned and/or operated by the Boy Scouts of America, or at any activity involving participation of youth members.
+Scouting America does not permit alcohol at encampments or activities on property owned and/or operated by the Scouting America, or at any activity involving participation of youth members.

 • Check-In/Check-Out and Office Hours: Check-in time begins at 1:00 pm.
 Visitors must first check in at the Camp Office.
 Check-out time is no later than 11:00 am.